 - Exploring the significance for contemporary religion and society of the current global diaspora of African and Asian Christianities.

-Within the University of Edinburgh, the Centre has close co-operative links with: the Centre of African Studies, the Centre for South Asian Studies, the Scottish Centre for Chinese Studies, and the HRH Prince Alwaleed bin Talal Centre of the Study of Islam in the Contemporary World.
+Within the University of Edinburgh, the Centre has close co-operative links with: the Centre of African Studies, the Centre for South Asian Studies, and the HRH Prince Alwaleed bin Talal Centre of the Study of Islam in the Contemporary World.

 The Centre’s activities are overseen by a School-appointed Advisory Committee which includes academic representatives of the School of Divinity and other Schools in the University, and an elected student member.